Realignment and extension of Ernie Mays Street

 Ernie Mays Street is a short road that currently provides access to a car park, by College Road, and a service lane for local shops and eateries.

-As part of the transformation of the town centre, the road will be repositioned to directly align with Deuxberry Avenue and extended in two sages to Lake Road, to edge the new Northcote shopping centre – Northcote Central (expected to be constructed from 2027).
+As part of the transformation of the town centre, the road will be repositioned to directly align with Deuxberry Avenue and extended in two stages to Lake Road, to edge the new Northcote shopping centre (expected to be constructed from 2027).
 See here for more information.

-The street extension will be completed in two stages to minimise disruption to the town centre.
+The street extension will be completed in stages to minimise disruption to the town centre.

-To enable stage one to happen, the Norman King Building, next to Northcote Library, will be sustainably deconstructed in early 2025.
+To enable the extension of the street to go ahead, several aging buildings, including the Norman King Building, next to Northcote Library, will be sustainably deconstructed in early 2025.
 Rather than simply demolishing the Norman King Building (shown in the photos below), any parts of it that can be reused will be repurposed to minimise the amount of material sent to landfill.
 Find out more here.
 This supports Northcote’s aim to be a zero-waste community.

 Key features